secretstartups/handbook/sites/handbook/source/handbook/legal/index.html.md

 For more information on Attorney-Client Privilege, see the [General Topics and FAQs](https://about.gitlab.com/handbook/legal/#general-topics-and-faqs) below.

 ### 3. Vendor, Partner, and other "To Pay" Contracts
-* If you are looking for a new vendor, need an NDA for a vendor or partner, or need review of a vendor or partner contract, these services are handled by the Procurement Team.
+* If you are looking for a new vendor, need an NDA for a vendor , or need review of a vendor  contract, these services are handled by the Procurement Team.
 For purposes of this process, anyone that will receive payment from GitLab is considered a vendor.
 * Legal will be brought in by Procurement for escalations only.
 Please see the [Procurement Page](https://about.gitlab.com/handbook/finance/procurement/) for more information on the Vendor Management Process.
 Once a Vendor NDA and/or Contract has been completed, it should be uploaded by the requestor into our contract management database tool [ContractWorks](https://about.gitlab.com/handbook/legal/vendor-contract-filing-process/).
 If you need a license, you will need to submit an Access Request.

 ### 4. Requests for Insurance Certificate